List of films released in IMAX

-This is a list of films released in IMAX which uses IMAX, a motion-picture film format and projection standard.
+This is a list of films released in IMAX, a motion-picture film format and projection standard.
 IMAX cameras and film stock are rarely used for mainstream films; the cameras are heavy and the film stock is expensive.
 However, since 2002, some feature films shot with IMAX digital cameras or on original 35mm film stock have undergone IMAX Digital Media Remastering (DMR) processing for showing both in 70mm IMAX theaters and in IMAX Digital theaters.

 Several animated titles (Fantasia 2000, Beauty and the Beast, Treasure Planet, The Lion King, Falling in Love Again, CyberWorld, Fly Me to the Moon 3D, and Santa vs. the Snowman 3D) were released in 70mm IMAX prints; however, they were not subject to DMR processing.
 Cinematographer Roger Deakins supervised custom transfers for Skyfall, Blade Runner 2049, and 1917 rather than using IMAX's DMR process.

 List

 This list includes the films which have been released in IMAX theaters.
-Films that were presented in IMAX theatres using 35mm or digital prints, but were never specifically mastered for IMAX, are not included.
+Films that were presented in IMAX theaters using 35mm or digital prints, but were never specifically mastered for IMAX, are not included.